taublast/DrawnUi.Maui.Demo/README.md

 ## Development Notes

 * All files to be consumed (images etc) must be placed inside the maui app Resources/Raw folder, subfolders allowed.
-* SkiaScrollLooped need a fix, has GC called too much resulting in animations lag spikes, can bee seen in the Maui Robot page.
+* SkiaScrollLooped needs a fix, has GC called too much resulting in animations lag spikes, can bee seen in the Maui Robot page.

 ## Features